inaimathi/langnostic/drafts/papers-project.md

 How hard could it be, right?

-The only thing I've learned so far is that, for whatever reason, [`gensim` implementation of `Doc2Vec`](https://radimrehurek.com/gensim/models/doc2vec.html) doesn't allow passing a generator as the initial data sequence.
+The only thing I've learned so far is that, for whatever reason, the [`gensim` implementation of `Doc2Vec`](https://radimrehurek.com/gensim/models/doc2vec.html) doesn't allow passing a generator as the initial data sequence.
 This is _unlike_ their [implementation of `Word2vec`](https://radimrehurek.com/gensim/models/word2vec.html).
 I have no idea yet whether this is some implementation detail that snuck by, or whether it's intrinsic to the Doc2Vec approach.
 I guess I'd better read the [related papers](https://datascience.stackexchange.com/questions/20076/word2vec-vs-sentence2vec-vs-doc2vec) first.